 - Looking into customer feedback.

-There’s no set amount of time to allot for after call work.
-Every call center is different, and every agent’s tasks are quite unique.
+There’s no real average for the period of time spent for after call work.
+Every call center is different, and every agent’s tasks and customer interactions are quite unique.
 However, it’s common to feel that ACW takes longer than you’d like, and cuts into your productive, in-the-zone time.
 ACW is necessary, however, so the trick is to find ways to speed the process up, and make it less of a buzzkill.

 Step up the training